invisible-college/statebus/README.md

     var body = section.body || spinner
     return <div>{{header}}</div><div>{{body}}</div><div>{{page_number}}</div>

+As soon as the new data comes through, ActiveREST will re-render the component to fill it in.

 Optimizations
 ------------
 The first release will be simple but inefficient.
 For instance:

   - Every changed datum will re-render the entire page.
-  - The user must refresh to get changes another user made
+  - The user must refresh their browser to get changes another user made
     - A naïve polling solution needs to repeatedly re-fetch the entire cache to discover what changed